NWChemEx/Chemist/docs/source/developer/design/vector_spaces/base_space.rst

 destructor, the ``size()`` method (to obtain the no. of the basis functions of the space),  the ``clone()`` method (to clone the current object), the ``equal()`` and ``not_equal()`` methods are also public and virtual.
 They would be implemented polymorphically in the derived classes.
+In many usage case of a vector space one need to label the basis functions, so a generic ``label(i)`` method is also implemented to retrieve the label (in string) of the i-th basis function.
+In ``BaseSpace`` labels are set as simple number strings such as "0", "1", "2",....
+These labels could be re-set specifically in the derived class.

 The default and copy constructors, the copy and move assignment operators are protected.
 The ``==`` and ``!=`` operators and the ``equal_common()`` method